Promotions, hires among Bama staff reshuffle

-TUSCALOOSA, Ala. -- Alabama coach Nick Saban has promoted Mike Locksley to offensive coordinator and Josh Tupoi to defensive coordinator and hired two new assistants.
+TUSCALOOSA, Ala. -- Alabama coach Nick Saban has promoted Mike Locksley to offensive coordinator and Tosh Lupoi to defensive coordinator and hired two new assistants.

 Saban announced the promotions Thursday along with the hiring of Dan Enos as quarterbacks coach and Craig Kuligowski as defensive line coach.
 Both will also be associate head coaches.

-Locksley and Tupoi had both been co-coordinators for the defending national champions.
+Locksley and Lupoi had both been co-coordinators for the defending national champions.

 Enos is a former Arkansas offensive coordinator who had been hired by Michigan in January.